 If you would like to reserve a film, please complete the Film Request Form two weeks prior to your screening date.

 It will take two weeks for your film to arrive on campus.
 Requests for films less than two weeks from the screening date will not be honored.

-When the requested film arrives you will be contacted and must come to the Student Life Office in Guild to pick up the film.
-The film must be returned to the Student Life Office no later than noon on the next business day after the showing.
+When the requested film arrives, you will be contacted and must come to Student Engagement and New Student Programs in Guild to pick up the film.
+The film must be returned to the office no later than noon on the next business day after the showing.
 Because the College does not own the film, the student organization requesting the film will be liable for all costs of replacement should the film be lost while in their possession.